tonyalas/wertigo/README.md

 ## Website link

-You can find Wertigo at https://www.wertigo.ca
+You can find Wertigo at www.wertigo.ca

-Currently it is a work in progress, but we aim to deploy to the public within a few months time to get everything just right!
+## Launching on January 31, 2022!